Kostadin/specs/data-structures.md

 # Filecoin Compact Serialization

 Datastructures in Filecoin are encoded as compactly as is reasonable.
-At a high level, each object is converted into an ordered array of its fields, then CBOR marshaled, and prepended with an object type tag.
+At a high level, each object is converted into an ordered array of its fields (ordered by their appearance in the struct declaration), then CBOR marshaled, and prepended with an object type tag.

 | object | tag  |
 |---|---|